grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "And you're buying a dinner of _good_ food at the depot."

+"Fuck you!"
+Said Gregory.

 "Done."
 Said Percy.

 "And...
 I want you to keep a line open to me on any future job possibilities."

-"What.. like partners?"
-Bristled Percy.
+"What.. like fuckin' partners?"
+Percy bristled.

 "Fuck no. I work alone.
-But a man has to have a network in this game.
-I want you to be a big node on my network, feeding me future prospects."
+But an operator has to have a network in this fuckin' game.
+I want you to be a big node on my network, feeding me future prospects.
+That way I get long-term payoffs for my investment in your sorry-add fuckin' futures right now."

 "Alright.
-Any job that seems suitable for a specialty cargo hauler like yourself, I will happily send your way."
+Any job that seems suitable for a specialty cargo hauler like yourself, I will happily send your fuckin' way."

 Shakes grinned.
-Now they were working in a space he understood --- the most profit came from future options.
-"So Hemi, what exactly are you going to do to my beautiful boat?"
+Now they were working in a space he understood --- most profit is future profit.
+"So Hemi, what exactly are you going to do to my beautiful fucking boat?"

-"Well," he said, looking at Percy, "first, we gotta rouse Chips.
-She's the only one on board who might know how to fit a mating collar that could work."
+"Well," Hemi said, looking at Percy, "first, we need to rouse Chips.
+She is the only one on board who might know how to fit a mating collar that could work."

-Percy was holding her fork in her fist, and grinding the tines back and forth against the tin plate, leaving deepening lines of scratches.
+Percy was holding her fork in her fist, and grinding the tines back and forth against the tin plate, leaving deepening scratch lines.
 Percy and Shakes both looked at her.
 "Alright, Fuck.
-Hemi, go see if you can rehire Chips on a _temporary_ and ad hoc basis to do some of this welding we need.
-I don't want to see her though, keep her out of my way or I might bodily throw her off the boat."
+Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking-hoc basis to do some of this welding we need.
+I don't want to see her though, keep her out of my way or I might bodily throw her off the fucking boat."

 [//]: # (### They reconcile with Chips and talk about fitting mating collar to the Gnat)

 Hemi loaded up another bowl of rice and led Shakes to the crew quarters where they found Chips in her rack with the curtains drawn.

-"Chips," Hemi addressed the curtain, "I brought you some food, ya want it?"
+"Chips," Hemi addressed the curtain, "I brought you some food."

 "Ah fuck you and your gestures Hem'," came a muffled voice from behind the curtain.
-"Go spoon it into that twat you work for until she chokes on it."
+"Go spoon it into that twat you work for until she fuckin' chokes on it."

-"Look Chips, you're a tough one, no one would deny that.
+"Chips, you are a tough one, no one would deny that.
 And I think that toughness comes partly from a genuine mean streak in you, and partly from the fact that you believe you know how to do things right.
-Problem is that Percy has both of those qualities too, so just like you she's mean and not going to be the one to admit when she did something wrong."
+The problem is that Captain Percy has both of those qualities too, so just like you she is both sometimes mean and also not going to be the one to admit when she did something wrong."

-"Spare me the fuckin' you're-both-so-fuckin'-alike speech Hemi!
+"Spare me the fuckin' you're-both-so-fuckin'-alike speech Hemi.
 Just fuck off."

-"I'm just saying _why_ she's not going to come apologize, Chips.
-I'm also saying I totally think she was wrong, and risked your life by not warning you she was going to blow the tanks.
-You were right, and she _should_ apologize, but you know her --- she won't."
+"I am just explaining _why_ she is not going to come apologize, Chips.
+I am also going to tell you I believe she was entirely wrong, and risked your life by not warning you she was going to blow the tanks.
+You were right, and she _should_ apologize, but you know her --- she will not."

 "So fuckin' what?
-You think I care?"
+You think I fuckin' give a shit?"

-"So I don't think you want to die out here just because she's too thick-headed to admit you were right.
-But that's what's going to happen Chips: we're going to sink and die on this ocean right here if you don't help us out.
-We need you to help keep the welds on that patch of yours together.
+"So I do not believe  you want to die out here just because she is too thick-headed to admit you were right.
+But that is what is going to happen Chips: we are going to sink and die on this ocean right here if you do not help us.
+We need you to keep the welds on that patch of yours together.
 Please."

 There was a silence.
-Then a small, dirty hand stuck out from behind the curtain.
-"Give me that food, I'm starving."
+Then a small, filthy hand stuck out from behind the curtain.
+"Give me that food, I'm fucking starving."
 Hemi put the warm bowl of rice into the hand, and it withdrew.
-There was a clinking of the fork for a minute, and then Chips opened the curtain a little so she could look at Hemi so she could talk to him while she ate.
+There was a clinking of the fork for a minute, and then Chips opened the curtain a little so she could look at Hemi and talk to him while she ate.
 That's when she saw Shakes.
 "Who the fuck is that?"

 "I'm fuckin' Shakes."
 Said Shakes.

+"_Captain_ Shakes."
+Said Hemi.

 "Is that your name or how you reproduce?"
 Asked Chips.

-"Didn't they call you 'Chips'?"
+"Like you're one to fuckin' talk.
+Didn't they call you 'Chips'?"

-"Look," Hemi interrupted, "we found Shakes here on the surface.
-He's got a boat --- a small boat.
+"Look," Hemi interrupted, "we found Captain Shakes here on the surface.
+He has a boat --- a small boat.
 I want to weld a mating collar onto the sail of his boat.
 It has to fit to the _Prospect's_ bottom mating collar.
-I want to attach his boat to the underside, and run with it like that and this is another project we can't do without you.
+I want to attach his boat to the underside, and run with it like that, and this is another project we cannot do without you.
 Think you could rig something like that up?"

 "Well fuck.
 I might have some spare steel that could do that.
-Depends on what the hatch on his boat looks like, so I'll have to eyeball that.
+Depends on what the hatch on his boat looks like, so I'll have to fuckin' eyeball that.
 Possible it could be done.
-But that's a fuckin' tricky bit of sonar listening to mate to that, steerin' the boat up from underneath, like.
-You think you can fuckin' do that Shakes?"
+But that's a fuckin' tricky bit of sonar listening to make that mating work, steerin' the boat up from underneath, like.
+You think you can fuckin' do that Captain Shakes?"

 "I've squeezed that boat through some narrow fuckin' gaps when pushing through Authority fencing.
-I'm as good a small-boat pilot as there ever was."
+I'm as good a small-boat pilot as there ever fuckin' was."

 "His boat, The _Gnat_, has a view port in the sail.
-He should be able to see where he is to do the mating maneuver without sonar."
+He should be able to see where he is to do the mating maneuver mostly without sonar."
 Said Hemi.

 "A fuckin' window on a submarine.
 Stupidest fuckin' thing I ever heard.
 Fuckin' crazy shit ya want to pull here.
 Look Hem', you're right about me not wanting to die out here.
 Way I figure it is to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
-I may spend the rest of my life working on that fuckin' patch, really.
-I ain't got time to be up there fuckin' around with welding scrap steel onto what, and I'm just taking a wild fucking guess here, is some barely-afloat rusting sea-tractor."
+I may in fact spend the rest of my fuckin' life working on that fuckin' patch.
+I ain't got time to be up there fuckin' around with welding scrap steel onto what --- and I'm just taking a wild fucking guess here --- is some barely-afloat rusting sea-tractor."
 She paused.
 "You might get Owen to fuckin' do it."

 "The kid?"
 Asked Shakes, "Fuck that.
 If there's welding to be done, I'll weld my own fucking boat."

 "She's right though."
 Said Hemi.
 "The patch in the _Prospect_ needs more work.
 If it fails, it could take both boats down.
-Before you do go back to your patch though Chips, get Owen and go out with Shakes and take a look at the _Gnat_.
-Make sure he has what he needs to get this done right.
-It isn't going to help us much if the mating collar leaks and floods the _Gnat_.
+Before you do go back to your patch though Chips, get Owen and go out with Captain Shakes and take a look at the _Gnat_.
+Make sure they have what they need to get this done right.
+It is not going to help us much if the mating collar leaks and floods the _Gnat_.
 Have Owen haul up the spare welding rig."

 "Ay Hem."
 She said, understanding that what Hemi really meant was she should tell Shakes how to do it right.
 She swung down from her bunk handing Hemi her empty food bowl.
-"Let's go find Owen, and have a look at this boat of yours."
+"Let's go find the fuckin' kid, and have a look at this boat of yours."
 She said to Shakes.

 [//]: # (### Hemi and Percy put someone on radar)